News

 What is a Power Failure?

-A power failure, also known as a power cut, power outage or blackout, is a short or long term loss of electric power to an area.
+A power outage, also known as a power cut or blackout, means a temporary interruption or cessation of the supply of electricity to a particular area.
+This can affect homes, businesses, and other facilities, causing a loss of power.
 It can affect a single house, a building or an entire city, depending on the degree of the damage or cause of the failure.
 They often occur with little to no warning, making it very important that you are prepared.

 Although electricity is not something we often think about (and hardly ever worry about!), many of our daily activities rely on it.
 Our work, leisure, healthcare, economy and livelihood all depend on electrical power.